TilmanGraff/tilmangraff.github.io/README.md

 ️**Trusted by 250,000+ researchers, educators, and students.** Highly customizable via the integrated **no-code, widget-based Wowchemy page builder**, making every site truly personalized ⭐⭐⭐⭐⭐

-Easily write technical content with plain text Markdown, LaTeX math, diagrams, RMarkdown, or Jupyter, and import publications from BibTeX.
+Easily write technical content with plain text Markdown, LaTeX math, diagrams, RMarkdown, or Jupyter, and import publications from BibTeX..

 [Check out the latest demo](https://academic-demo.netlify.app/) of what you'll get in less than 10 minutes, or [get inspired by our academics and research groups](https://wowchemy.com/creators/).